europeana/metis-ui/README.md

 The test and acceptance jobs should be run off the `develop` branch.

-## Docker (Metis UI)
+## Docker

-To make a (parameterised) docker image of the app first run these commands from the root of the project:
+To make a (parameterised) docker image of either app first build the shared library:

   `npm run build-shared`

+And then from the root of the project build the app, so either:

   `npm run dist-metis`
+or
+  `npm run dist-sandbox`

-and then send the output of that command to a docker nginx image with this command:
+The docker nginx image is the built with either:

 `docker build -t metis-ui-app-image:version projects/metis/`
+or
+`docker build -t sandbox-ui-app-image:version projects/sandbox/`

-Once the values in `projects/metis/env_file` have been set the generated docker image can then be ran with the command:
+Once the values in `projects/[PROJECT_NAME]/env_file` have been set then the generated docker image can be ran with either:

-`docker run -it --rm -d -p 8080:8080  --env-file=projects/metis/env_file --name metis-ui metis-ui-app-image:version`
+`docker run -it --rm -d -p 8080:8080  --env-file=projects/metis/env_file --name metis-ui metis-ui-app-image:version` or
+`docker run -it --rm -d -p 8080:8080  --env-file=projects/sandbox/env_file --name sandbox-ui sandbox-ui-app-image:version`

 ## Release